 What information do We collect and why?

-Personal information (information that can be used to help identify an individual, such as name, address, phone number or email address) and non-personal data (such as IP addresses, pages accessed, etc.) is collected directly from you when you interact with Us: when making a donation, purchasing a gift, sending or receiving an email, making an enquiry, visiting our websites, applying for a role with us, participating in an event or when signing up to a campaign or for our newsletter, etc. Information may be collected in person, over the phone, through our websites, social media or from something you’ve posted to us.
+Personal information (information that can be used to help identify an individual, such as name, address, phone number or email address) and non-personal data (such as IP addresses, pages accessed, etc.) are collected directly from you when you interact with us: when making a donation, purchasing a gift, sending or receiving an email, making an enquiry, visiting our websites, applying for a role with us, participating in an event or when signing up to a campaign or for our newsletter, etc. Information may be collected in person, over the phone, through our websites, social media or from something you’ve posted to us.

 The information we hold will typically include some of, or all of, your name, postal and email addresses, your phone number, and may include information like your date of birth and your bank details if you are supporting us financially.
 We may record information about your interests, circumstances and preferences where this may help us tailor our communications towards you.
 We may also receive information about you from other sources (including public sources).
 This is explained in the ‘How we might use your information’ section below.

 How we might use your information if you are a supporter who receives marketing materials or makes donations